Ethnic stereotypes in comics: Ebony White

 Writer-artist Will Eisner is sometimes criticized for his depiction of Ebony White, the young African American sidekick of Eisner's 1940s and 1950s character The Spirit.
 Eisner later admitted to consciously stereotyping the character, but said he tried to do so with "responsibility", and argued that "at the time humor consisted in our society of bad English and physical difference in identity".
 The character developed beyond the stereotype as the series progressed, and Eisner also introduced black characters (such as the plain-speaking Detective Grey) who defied popular stereotypes.

 In a 1966 New York Herald Tribune feature by his former office manager-turned-journalist, Marilyn Mercer wrote: "Ebony never drew criticism from Negro groups (in fact, Eisner was commended by some for using him), perhaps because, although his speech pattern was early Minstrel Show, he himself derived from another literary tradition: he was a combination of Tom Sawyer and Penrod, with a touch of Horatio Alger hero, and color didn't really come into it".

 "Savages"

 Critics of the portrayal of early Black characters note the frequency with which Black characters were shown as "savages", frequently shown with bones in their ears, noses, and hair, or depicted as cannibals.

 Tintin in the Congo

 The artist Hergé received much criticism for his first comics.
 Tintin in the Congo, first serialized beginning in 1930, presented the typical colonial view Belgians had about the people in Belgian Congo, including the missionary bringing civilization to the uneducated blacks.
 According to one reviewer, "the Africans are portrayed as primitive, simple-minded folk".
 Hergé, 23 years old when he began the album, defended himself as being naïve instead of intentionally racist.
-Nevertheless, the album wasn't translated into English until 1991 — more than 50 years after its initial release — due to those concerns.
+Nevertheless, the album was not translated into English until 1991—more than 50 years after its initial release—due to those concerns.